O'Connor (ACT)

 Table Chart PROFILE FAQ

-O'Connor features high concentrations of group households, with a higher-than-average median household size
+O'Connor features high concentrations of group households, with a fairly typical median household size

 Family households account for 62.5% of all households, including 27.7% couples with children, 24.9% couples without children, and 8.6% single parent families.
 Non-family households constitute the remaining 37.5%, with lone person households at 26.2% and group households comprising 11.4%.
-The median household size is 2.5 people, larger than the Australian Capital Territory average of 2.2.
+The median household size is 2.5 people, which aligns with the Australian Capital Territory average.

 Frequently Asked Questions - Households